top of page

 Despite its impact, some legislators claim SNAP-Ed is duplicative.
 That’s false.
 No other federal program provides this kind of nationwide nutrition education.

-The Bottom line—SNAP-Ed is smart public health policy.
+The bottom line—SNAP-Ed is smart public health policy.
 It empowers people to take responsibility for their own health and stretch their food dollars, reducing costs to our healthcare system and reliance on safety nets.

 Note: If you’ve participated in or seen a FoodRight program in action, please share your story.
 All of our programs are SNAP-Ed funded, and real-life stories make a big impact with Senators.

-Step 1: Call your Senators
+Step 1: Call Your Members of Congress

 In Wisconsin:

-Senator Ron Johnson — (202) 224-5323
+Sen. Ron Johnson – (202) 224‑5323

 CALL